LStefanCoder/FurtherPrimitivesCollection/README.md

 # FurtherPrimitivesCollection

 This addon adds a submenu to the Add -> Add Mesh menu in Blender, where the user can add additional mesh and curve types to the scene.
 Developed on Blender version 3.6.5.
+The latest version can be downloaded under https://github.com/LStefanCoder/FurtherPrimitivesCollection.

 ## Use